Graphic Design BFA

 - Graphic Design Major Fact Sheet – PDF Download

 You will study with an outstanding full- and part-time faculty and world-renowned visiting designers known for their expertise in graphic, web and interactive design; branding; print publication; communication technology; and fine arts.
-More than 28 full-time faculty and 90 adjuncts and visiting professionals are on hand to mentor you each semester.

 You will also be exposed to internationally recognized designers through class visits to studios and lectures in New York City.
 Our Art Forum series has brought such outstanding designers as Andrew Byrom, Joshua Davis, John Gall, Alexander Isley, Emily Oberman, Stefan Sagmeister, Paula Scher, and Jan Wilker to campus.